napari/napari/docs/index.md

 ### From pip, with "batteries included"

-napari can be installed on most macOS, Linux, and Windows systems with Python
-{{ python_version_range }} using pip:
+napari can be installed on macOS (with older Intel x86 chips), Linux, and Windows systems with Python {{ python_version_range }} using pip:

 ```sh
 pip install "napari[all]"